Keeping you safe – anti-social behaviour

 Living with others

-• Take care when closing doors – particularly if you live in an apartment with a shared entrance or are coming out or in late at night or early in the morning
+• Take care when closing doors – particularly if you live in an apartment with a shared entrance.

 • If you live in an apartment, avoid putting down laminate flooring.
-Research has shown that when you remove a carpet and replace it with wood or laminate flooring the noise your neighbour in the property below hears will increase significantly
+Removing carpet and replacing it with wood or laminate flooring the noise your neighbour in the property below hears will increase significantly.

 Gardens